Cloud monitoring guide: Monitoring strategy for cloud deployment models

-By monitoring each of these dependencies, and collecting the right signals that each can emit, you get the observability of applications and the key infrastructure you need.
+By monitoring these dependencies and collecting the right signals that each dependency can emit, you get the observability of applications and the key infrastructure you need.

 Our recommended approach to monitoring each layer of the stack is summarized in the following table:

 |Azure resources - platform as a service (PaaS)||Azure database services (for example, SQL or MySQL).||Azure SQL Database performance metrics.||Enable diagnostics logging to stream SQL data to Azure Monitor Logs.|

 |Azure resources - infrastructure as a service (IaaS)||1.
 Azure Storage

 3. Network security groups

 4. Azure Virtual Machines

 5. Azure Kubernetes Service / Azure Container Instances

 |1.
 Capacity, availability, and performance.